MengdieCao/Ostrocod_Outline_Recognition/README.md

 # Ostrocod_Outline_Recognition

-To run the project, go to /Final Submission
-Open OstracodRecognitionfFinal.html in any browser.
+To run the project, go to /Final Project Submission/Final Project Submission Open OstracodRecognitionfFinal.html in any browser.
 To load file in the background, click on Choose File button.
 Select the .jpg file.
 Make sure that the file is placed in the same folder as "OstracodRecognitionfFinal.html".